About Next Level Ballplayer

 There’s two types of people in the world: those that love Jeter and those that lie about it.

-That’s me (on the left) with Franco on US Cellular Field during a White Sox game.
+That’s me (on the left) with Franco on Wrigley Field after a Cubs game.

 Matty “Ballgame” Price